-Golden State fell short of the three-peat, which was largely the result of not being close to full strength in the NBA Finals against the Raptors.
+Golden State fell short of the three-peat, which largely was the result of not being close to full strength in the NBA Finals against the Toronto Raptors.

 The Warriors dealt with a lot of adversity all season -- both on and off the court.
 And Steph Curry recently explained to Adam Caparell of Complex Sports just how challenging the 2018-19 campaign was for the Dubs:

 This year was 10 times harder, physically and emotionally for sure.
 All the tough blows we were dealt on the way with injuries, you got three guys getting pretty significant injuries throughout the course of the playoff series, they were important guys and I would answer that question by saying I'm even more proud of how we handled it and how we fought to the end this year.